Skip to main content

-ekso migrate linear pulls teams, issues, comments, attachments, cycles, and labels from Linear (GraphQL API) into your Ekso tenant.
+ekso migrate linear pulls projects, issues, comments, attachments, cycles, and labels from Linear (GraphQL API) into your Ekso tenant.
 Two commands — collect and apply.
 Read Migrate overview and Before you start first.

 What gets imported